saiferrasool/ABES-CSE_25-SAIFER_RASOOL/README.md

 # ABES-CSE_25-SAIFER_RASOOL
-Repository for academic projects, assignments, and experiments by Saifer Rasool (CSE-25, ABES, Batch 2025).
+Repository for Projects, Assignments, and Experiments by Saifer Rasool (CSE-25, ABES, Batch 2025).